electrocret/LibreNMSAPIClient/Scripts/README.md

-Here's some scripts I've written using this Library.
+Here's some standalone scripts I've written using this Library.